tianlongc/KitaGuard-Extension/README.md

 #### 🔑 How to obtain your API Keys & Credentials?

-To run KitaGuard locally, you will need to set up free accounts for Google Cloud, Google AI Studio, and VirusTotal.
+To run KitaGuard locally, you will need to set up free accounts for Google Cloud, Google AI Studio and VirusTotal.
 Follow these steps to generate your keys:

 **Step 1: Get the Google Gemini API Key**
 1. Go to [Google AI Studio](https://aistudio.google.com/).